Blendify/blender-manual/trunk/blender_docs/manual/modeling/objects/duplication/introduction.rst

    :width: 620px

    The mesh ``Cone.006`` of object ``Cone.002`` is being edited.
-   The mesh's Unique datablock ID name is highlighted in the Outliner.
+   The mesh's Unique data-block ID name is highlighted in the Outliner.

 The cone in the middle has been (1) link duplicated to the left and (2)